Youth Protection . . . and YOU

 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
 To maintain such an environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for the Cub Scout, Scouts BSA, Venturing, Sea Scout, and Exploring programs.

-True youth protection can be achieved only through the focused commitment of everyone in Scouting.
-It is the mission of Youth Protection volunteers and professionals to work within the Boy Scouts of America to maintain a culture of Youth Protection awareness and safety at the national, regional, area, council, district, and unit levels.
+True youth protection can be achieved only through the focused commitment of EVERYONE in Scouting.
+Help us to maintain a culture of Youth Protection awareness and safety at the council, district, and unit levels.
 Although compliance with YPT and AB 506 may be onerous to some, this is in the best interest of our youth.

 Click here for information about YPT training